Cryptveil/100-days-of-python/Days 41-50/README.md

   Spotify playlist.

-- Day 47: Created an automated Amazon price checker that sends an email whenever the price of a determined product reaches a price point.
+- Day 47: Created an automated Amazon price checker that sends an email whenever the price of a determined product reaches a certain point.

 - Day 48: Cookie clicker bot.